-A dental filling is one of the most common treatments, used to address tooth decay or minor tooth damage and restore your oral health.
-Sandy Springs dentist Dr. Brenda Paulen places metal free, composite fillings for a natural looking restoration that is durable and will not raise the risk of any health concerns associated with amalgam fillings.
+A dental filling is one of the most common treatments used to address tooth decay or minor tooth damage and restore your oral health.
+Sandy Springs dentist Dr. Brenda Paulen places metal-free, composite fillings for a natural-looking restoration that is durable and will not raise the risk of any health concerns associated with amalgam fillings.

 Replacing old, dark fillings with a white filling can provide an instant smile makeover if the affected teeth are in the smile zone.
 The composite resin used in your typical white filling is a durable substance that will create a lasting seal, preventing bacteria from getting under it and causing additional decay or damage.

 A white filling is placed during a single visit with the use of a local anesthetic to ensure your treatment is comfortable.
 If you are concerned about tooth decay or have a damaged tooth, schedule a visit with Dr. Paulen in our Sandy Springs dentist office as soon as possible.

 Inlays & Onlays

 Inlays and onlays will require a couple of visits with Dr. Paulen.
-The initial visit will involve tooth preparation and impressions and your final restoration will be placed at the second visit.
-With all composite and porcelain fillings and restorations you can expect them to provide years of wear, supported by routine dental care and good at home oral hygiene.
+The initial visit will involve tooth preparation and impressions.
+Your final restoration will be placed on the second visit.
+With all composite and porcelain fillings and restorations, you can expect them to provide years of wear, supported by routine dental care and good at-home oral hygiene.

 Dental fillings, inlays, and onlays play an important role in the maintenance of a healthy smile.
 Schedule a dental exam and consultation with Dr. Paulen today.